 Walking on grass is only authorized when wearing PT gear, MCUs, civilian attire, or while conducting drill in formation.
-This applies to all classes, and seniors will not be permitted to walk on grass in any case but those specified here.
+This applies to all classes.
+Upperclassmen have the privilege to walk on grass when returning from football games in uniforms other than OCPs.